nicklalone/382_f24/07 - Remote Sensing/07 - Remote Sensing.md

 Please organize yourselves so you can answer these questions.
 For each question, please post an answer and include a URL of where that answer came from.
 However, please do not post the full URL as it is ugly and distracting.
 Please make them hyperlinks.

 1. What is remote sensing?
 Please provide 3 definitions from different sources.
 Those sources will form the basis of your answer to the next question.
-	* “Remote sensing is the process of detecting and monitoring the physicalcharacteristics of an area by measuring its reflected and emitted radiation at adistance.”
+	* “Remote sensing is the process of detecting and monitoring the physical characteristics of an area by measuring its reflected and emitted radiation at a distance.”
 [U.S Geological Survey]((https://www.usgs.gov/faqs/what-remote-sensing-and-what-it-used))
 	* b.
 “Remote sensors collect data by detecting natural energy that is reflected fromEarth’s surface.
 These sensors can be on satellites or mounted on aircraft,passive or active.”
 [What is remote sensing](https://oceanservice.noaa.gov/facts/remotesensing.html)?
 	* c.
 “Remote sensing is the practice of obtaining information about the Earth’s surface by analyzing data collected from special instruments that are not physically in contact with the objects being studied.”
 Remote Sensing - an Overview
 2. Please cite 5 pieces detailing what remote sensing is.
 Please include: